-The Bard of Cumberland continues the Rae and Anderson family traditions of folklore and storytelling : on my paternal side, my grandfather William Rae; and on my maternal side, my grandmother Cicely Anderson.
+As seanchaidhe the bearer of old lore, I continue the Rae and Anderson family traditions of folklore and storytelling – on my paternal side, my grandfather William Rae; and on my maternal side, my grandmother Cicely Anderson.

 #GallowayFolklore – Cicely was a Galloway lass, her own mother came from a large farming family and many of her Stewart ancestors fled to Ireland to escape persecution during the Covenanter Rebellion.
 Cicely was a great source of tales from Ireland, banshees and leprecauns; and tales of the ancient folk, the faeries of Galloway.

-In future projects, I hope to bring some of these folk tales to life – folklore and film at Land of Lore Films
+In future projects, I hope to bring more of these folk tales to life – folklore and film at Land of Lore Films

 Land of Lore Films is part of Bardsea-Green Films.
 I was looking for a fresh approach to the telling of folklore using the medium of short film of 60 seconds or less.
-Search for @LandofLoreFilms on twitter.
+Search for @LandofLoreFilms on twitter and on YouTube.

 The tale of Alexander ‘Sawney’ Bean #AyrshireFolklore